DeSinister/DeSinister_Sentence_transformer/README.md

 3. The combination must represent perfect synergy - not just individual matches
 4. Zero ambiguity or uncertainty about the match

+**WARNING: SAME COLUMN NAME EXISTS IN 200+ DIFFERENT TABLES!**
+**COLUMN NAME MATCH ALONE IS NOT ENOUGH FOR HIGH CONFIDENCE!**
+**TABLE CONTEXT IS EQUALLY IMPORTANT AS COLUMN NAME!**
+**IF TABLE DOESN'T MAKE BUSINESS SENSE FOR THE QUERY, USE LOW CONFIDENCE!**

 **IMPORTANT:**
 - Focus on banking business logic over string similarity
 - Consider which columns are typically needed together for SQL queries
 - Always return valid JSON structure only
 - BE EXTREMELY CONSERVATIVE with confidence - prefer LOW confidence over wrong HIGH confidence

+**STOP GIVING HIGH CONFIDENCE FOR COLUMN NAME MATCHES ALONE!**
+**THE SAME COLUMN EXISTS IN HUNDREDS OF TABLES - TABLE CONTEXT MATTERS!**

 - HIGH confidence ONLY when column AND table have perfect synergy together
+- If column matches perfectly but table context is wrong/questionable → LOW CONFIDENCE
+- If table matches perfectly but column is unclear → LOW CONFIDENCE
-- If ANY doubt exists (table mismatch, ambiguous query, partial match, column good but table questionable), use LOW confidence
+- If ANY doubt exists (table mismatch, ambiguous query, partial match), use LOW confidence
 - If user query is ambiguous, include clarification request in overall_reasoning field
 - Better to ask for clarification than give wrong confident answers

+**REMEMBER: PERFECT COLUMN + WRONG TABLE = LOW CONFIDENCE!**